rolison/2DBackscatterImaging/README.md

 __What's New__: A simple tally_reader.py has been added that can read Cartesian cooridnate Meshtallies that are output by MCNP simulations and store it in an object.
-Can use methods like imshow() from matplotlib.pyplot to view backscatter images. image_utils.py is still under construction but contains handy functions for image analysis.
+Can use methods like imshow() from matplotlib.pyplot to view backscatter images.
+The module image_utils.py were functions I was creating/playing around with for image analysis.
+An hpc_utils.py file has been added which makes it much easier to create and submit all the simulations on the University of Florida's high performance computing cluster, which uses the workload manager SLURM to manage users' computing requests.

 __Current (Posible) Bug__: after closing the window when calling the system.visualize() function, I recevie a segmentation fault 11 code.
 This may be